paulstothard/helpful_commands/README.md

 In this example, the following files will no longer be tracked: `sensitive_data.txt`, and all files with a `.vcf` extension in the directory `test`.

 Note that adding a `.gitignore` file will not remove tracked files; this must be done with `git rm`.
-See [Removing files from the repository](#removing-files-from-the-repository).
+See [Remove files from the repository](#remove-files-from-the-repository).

 ### Check the status of a working directory